denisneuf/python-paypal-api/docs/index.rst

    disclaimer

-.. versionadded:: 0.0.7
+.. versionadded:: 0.1.0
-   The *Token* is stored and encrypted
+   The *Docs* are added

 .. literalinclude:: example.py